rachel-carvalho/webpack-coffee-styl-actioncable/README.md

 # Webpacker + CoffeeScript + Stylus + ActionCable sample app

 This is a sample app using Rails 5.2 and these libraries.
+It's running [live on Heroku](https://webpacker-actioncable-test.herokuapp.com/).

 ## [Webpacker](https://github.com/rails/webpacker) (no sprockets)